 Whether you’re a beer lover or simply appreciate a waterside view, The Squire’s Landing is a great option for a client meal.
 If you’re looking for a more casual experience, pull up a table in the downstairs Brewhouse and take your pick from the on tap brews and pub fare.
 Upstairs is a more formal affair, the restaurant serving up more intricate dishes that utilise seasonal produce.

-The Squire’s Landing, Northern end of the Overseas Passenger Terminal, Circular Quay West, Open Sun-Thurs 10am-12am & Fri-Sat 10am-1am.
+The Squire’s Landing, Northern end of the Overseas Passenger Terminal, Circular Quay West, Open Mon-Thurs & Sat-Sun 10am-12am & Fri 10am-1am.

 Inspired by the top steakhouses of North America, Rockpool Bar & Grill is an iconic restaurant in Sydney’s CBD.
 First opening in 1989, Rockpool continues to attract a large corporate client base.
 Reserve a table in the main dining room or request a private space in one of Rockpool’s multiple private and semi-private spaces.
 For your VIP clients, take them to The Boardroom.
 It is completely separate from the main dining room and seats up to 8ppl.